designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 Check the [Booking History](https://collins.uservoice.com/knowledgebase/articles/1111738-within-a-booking-enquiry-booking-history) to see if the venue has been updated (after the payment was taken).

 The Zonal API doesn't support removing deposits once they've been added so this will need to be moved manually.

+* **'Invalid date 'False'; expected YYYY-mm-dd' Error**

+This error occurs if the booking has been added **without** a booking date.
+To fix this, you will need to enter the date of the booking.
+If you add a **future** date for the Booking Date, the booking will automatically push to your tills (so there is no need to contact Zonal).

+* **'Invalid date Invalid booking field: ContactName' Error**

+This error occurs when there is a space in the 'Name' field of your booking.
+For example, if someone has a double barrelled surname, the name must be entered with a hyphen not a space e.g. John-Edwards **NOT** John Edwards.

+Once the name has been been hyphenated and saved, the booking will automatically push to your tills (as long as the booking date has not already passed).

 ## Re-pushing '/create' error bookings